Basic First Model

 Introduction

-The building has six identical levels that each have two rooms and a stair.
-Doors provide access between the rooms and to the stair.
-We will assume leakage through the walls and floors.
+The building has eight identical levels that each have two units and a Stair.
+Doors provide access between the units and to the stair.
+We will assume high leakage through the walls and floors (a "loose" building construction).
 The floor-to-floor height is 3 m.

-Both the geometry of the model, Figure 1, and the flow path areas between each room, Figure 2 will be used to model pressure and flow.
+Both the identification of rooms, Figure 2, and the Flow Path areas connecting each room, Figure 3 will be used to model the airflow network and calculate pressure and flow.

 Plan View, Room Names

-Figure 1.
-The geometry of the example problem with zone names.

 Figure 2.
+The geometry of the example problem with Zone names.

-Flow path areas with flow path names at the stairwell.
-The values in the parentheses are areas to the level below.
+Figure 3.
+Flow Path areas with Flow Path names at the stairwell.
+The values in the parentheses are areas connecting to the level below.

-For each of the flow paths, the flow elements will use the leakage areas in Table 1.
+For each of the Flow Paths, the flow elements will use the loose construction leakage areas in Table 1.

 PathElement NameFlow Area (m²)